 No matter how well-aligned your optics are, it’s no good if the light rays are warped by the optics or air in your telescope.
 Collimation’s twin and frequently overlooked factor in achieving sharp telescope views is the thermal equilibrium, or cooldown, of both the telescope tube and its optics.

-8. Tilted Focuser Train
+8. Tilted focuser train

-A tilted optical/focuser train can introduce its own set of aberrations, often resembling the commonly-seen coma or field curvature but often including others.
 This tilt can happen due to improperly seated eyepieces, diagonals, or other accessories in the optical pathway.
 Your focuser itself may also be sagging.
 Focuser sag is particularly a problem on cheaper telescopes with plastic rack-and-pinion focusers, which inevitably droop and wobble.
 Adding shims made out of hard plastic or vinyl tape, lubricating the focuser, and tightening the pinion screws usually fixes the problem.

 Tilt is a nightmare for astrophotographers.
 The added weight of heavy cameras, filter wheels, correctors, and other accessories can wreak havoc on the final image.
 Even a slight deviation from the optimal alignment can lead to issues like image softness, especially noticeable at the corners.
 A massive, stiff rack-and-pinion focuser is needed for most heavy-duty astrophotography setups.

-9. Improperly Made or Adjusted Optics & Supports
+9. Improperly made or adjusted optics & supports

-Frequently, overtly tight mirror or lens cell clips or retaining rings can distort and pinch the glass, causing a triangular distortion to the image of stars, for instance.
+Overtly tight mirror or lens cell clips or retaining rings can distort and pinch the glass, causing a triangular distortion to the image of stars, for instance.
 The solution here is to just loosen things up enough.
 The mirror or lens should be able to spin in its holder but not rock or rattle audibly.

-The history of telescope-making has its share of well-intended yet flawed designs.
 3 points define a plane, and telescope mirrors must rest on 3 points or a multiple of 3 points that join together into a single triangle somewhere and “float” independently from each other.
 This is unless the primary mirror is supported at the center and hangs from a post at its middle in some way.
 The mirror should also be supported from the edge if it is fairly thin and not supported at the center.
 Failing to follow these rules can distort the mirror.

 Larger commercial Newtonians, especially those over 12 inches in aperture, often come under scrutiny in their improperly designed mirror cells.
 Premium truss Dobsonians might be exceptions, but many others are known for their inadequate edge support, often employing narrow pads instead of the preferable wider ones, rollers, wiffle trees, or slings.